Aung-Thet/AI-Powered-Applications-with-Python-/README.md

 # AI-Powered-Applications-with-Python
-> This is a list of python apps I created for the course 'Building Generative AI-Powered Applications with Python" for IBM Generative AI Engineering Professional Certificate
+> This is a list of python apps I worked on for the course 'Building Generative AI-Powered Applications with Python" for IBM Generative AI Engineering Professional Certificate
 ---
 1. Give Meaningful Names to Your Photos with IMG Captioning AI
    - Implement an image captioning tool using the BLIP model from Hugging Face's Transformers